alexwlchan/alexwlchan.net/src/_drafts/supposedly-simple-image-layout.md

 Although I don't do much front-end development, I am vaguely aware of [CSS Grid].
 I know it's the "new" approach to doing complex layouts, and I've dabbled with it for a few projects.
-(I put "new" in air quotes because it's been a thing for years, but I'm only just starting to use it.)
+(I put "new" in air quotes because it's been around for years, but I'm only just starting to use it.)

 Here's a simple three-cell grid using divs: